aerostack2/aerostack2.github.io/_sources/_03_aerial_platforms/_pixhawk/installation.rst.txt

 3. Enable XRCE_DDS_0_CFG parameter in QGroundControl on the TELEM port.
 We use TELEM 2 port for this.

 4. Set up baud rate for the TELEM port.
-We use 921600 baud rate for this.
+We recommend using 921600 baud rate for this.